bombies/Robertify-Bot/README.md

 - Server-specific prefixes.
 - Server-specific permissions.
 - Clean and beautiful embedded menus.
-- Supports streaming services such as YouTube, Spotify and more.
+- Supports streaming services such as YouTube, Spotify, Deezer and more.
 - Playlist support.
-(YouTube, Spotify, etc...)
+(YouTube, Spotify, Deezer etc...)
-- Album and artist support for Spotify
+- Album and artist support for Spotify and Deezer
 - Toggles for specific features such as the announcing of tracks.
 - Fun commands such as 8ball and polls!